baseonballs/mpower-sitedocs/site-docs/mathematics/puzzles/did_you_know.md

 # Did You Know?

 You landed here, because you are curious.
-Curious students and folks tend to be much smarter than the rest.
+Curious students and folks tend to be much smarter than the rest 😄.

 ## Numbers:
 1. <span style="color: orange; font-weight:bold; font-style: normal">Did you know?</span> <span style="color: blue; font-weight:normal; font-style: italic">The number 1 is the only number that cannot be made by adding or multiplying any other whole numbers together.
 It’s a unique number in the world of math!</span>